kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 ### Pods in a Stateful Set

-You can use [`kubectl get`](/docs/user-guide/kubectl/kubectl_get/) to view the Stateful Set's Pods.
-Use the -l parameter with a lable selector indicating that you only want to see pods labled with `app=nginx`.
+Use [`kubectl get`](/docs/user-guide/kubectl/kubectl_get/) to view the Status of the Stateful Set's Pods.
+The `-l app=nginx` parameter will ensure that only the Pods created by the Stateful Set will be retrieved.

 ```shell
 kubectl get pods -l app=nginx